Efficient Vascular and Neural Engraftment of Stem Cell-Derived Islets.

 OBJECTIVE

-Pluripotent stem cell-derived islets (SC-islets) now emerge as a new source for beta-cell replacement therapy.
-While the function of human islet transplants is hampered by excessive cell death post-transplantation, contributing factors include inflammatory reactions, insufficient revascularization and islet amyloid formation, there is a gap in knowledge on the engraftment process of the SC-islets.
-In this experimental study, we investigated the engraftment capability of SC-islets at three months post-transplantation, and observed that the cell apoptosis rates were lower, but the vascular density was similar in SC-islets to that of human islets.
-While the human islet transplant vascular structures were a mixture of remnant donor endothelium and ingrowing blood vessels, the SC-islets contained ingrowing blood vessels only.
-The oxygenation of the SC-islet grafts was twice as high as in the corresponding grafts of human islets, suggesting better vascular functionality.
-Similar to the blood vessel ingrowth, also the reinnervation of the SC-islets was four- to five-fold higher than the human islets.
-Both SC-islets and the human islets contained amyloid at one and three months post-transplantation.
-We conclude that the vascular and neural engraftment of SC-islets is superior to human islets, but that grafts of both origins develop amyloid with potential long-term consequences.
+Pluripotent stem cell-derived islets (SC-islets) have emerged as a new source for β-cell replacement therapy.
+The function of human islet transplants is hampered by excessive cell death posttransplantation; contributing factors include inflammatory reactions, insufficient revascularization, and islet amyloid formation.
+However, there is a gap in knowledge of the engraftment process of SC-islets.
+In this experimental study, we investigated the engraftment capability of SC-islets at 3 months posttransplantation and observed that cell apoptosis rates were lower but vascular density was similar in SC-islets compared with human islets.
+Whereas the human islet transplant vascular structures were a mixture of remnant donor endothelium and ingrowing blood vessels, the SC-islets contained ingrowing blood vessels only.
+Oxygenation in the SC-islet grafts was twice as high as that in the corresponding grafts of human islets, suggesting better vascular functionality.
+Similar to the blood vessel ingrowth, reinnervation of the SC-islets was four- to fivefold higher than that of the human islets.
+Both SC-islets and human islets contained amyloid at 1 and 3 months posttransplantation.
+We conclude that the vascular and neural engraftment of SC-islets are superior to those of human islets, but grafts of both origins develop amyloid, with potential long-term consequences.

 Source